Diffusion-aware voltage source: An equivalent circuit network to resolve lithium concentration gradients in active particles: Equivalent circuit network for solid diffusion

 indicating that the left-hand sides of \cref{eq:discretized} and \cref{eq:shelleq} are equal.
 We can further define the diffusion resistances in the shell circuit network as

 Now \cref{eq:discretized,eq:shelleq} are completely equivalent.
 Therefore, with the definition of controlled voltage source in \cref{eq:controlledvolt} and diffusion resistance in \cref{eq:resistance}, the proposed shell circuit network is equivalent to the spatially discretized diffusion equation.
-We remark that the driving force of current flow in \cref{eq:controlledvolt} is the voltage difference and this reflects the concentration gradient is the driving force for diffusion.
-The governing equations for the shell circuit network is summarized in \cref{tab:goveeqs}.
+We remark that the driving force of current flow is the voltage difference and this reflects that the concentration gradient is the driving force for diffusion.
+The governing equations for the shell circuit network are summarized in \cref{tab:goveeqs}, and the numerical techniques to solve them can be found in \ref{app:num}.

 The integral form of the internal state $c_{n}$ of layer $n$ can be derived from \cref{eq:connection}: